The 13th International Small Island Cultures conference will be held in St. John’s from June 16–19, 2017 at Memorial University of Newfoundland.

 If your submission has been accepted, or if you'd like to attend the conference as a participant but not a presenter, you must register online.
 The regular registration fee is $250 CAD and the student registration fee is $125 CAD.

-The final registration deadline for accepted conference presenters is April 16, 2017.
+The final registration deadline for the conference is June 1, 2017.
 Click here to register.

 The final registration deadline to take part in any conference excursions is June 14, 2017.
 Click here to register.